Do you like to cheat? Admit it. Sometimes you do. It’s okay, I like cheating sometimes too.

 As I type up this recipe, I feel like I am cheating.
 I usually make everything from scratch.
 You know, I make my own pasta, my own bread and even my own cheese!
 So posting an ice cream recipe where I don’t actually make the ice cream feels naughty–but in a good way!
 You know why, because I got to eat this dessert that much sooner.
 Yum!

 Who knew cheating could be so tasty?

-1. Place a small baking dish in the freezer (best if you do this the night before) and remove the pint of ice cream so that it begins to soften.
+1. Place a small baking dish in the freezer (best if you do this the night before) and remove 1 pint of vanilla bean ice cream so that it begins to soften.

 2. If you haven’t already made the Caramelized Butternut Squash, go do that now!
 However, if you are making the puree as the same time as this ice cream, give it some time to cool before working it into the ice cream or you are going to have one hot mess.

-3. Take two cups of the Caramelized Butternut Squash and puree it until it is very very smooth.
+3. Take 2 cups of Caramelized Butternut Squash and puree it until it is very, very smooth.
 Smooth is important here for a few reasons.
 One, if you (or whomever you are treating to this wonderful recipe) has issues with texture, you are not going to want frozen squash chunks in your ice cream.
-Secondly, the smoother you have the puree the easier it will be to work with in step five.
+Secondly, the smoother you have the puree, the easier it will be to work with in step 5.